ARMmbed/mbed-os-examples-docs_only/Alarm/README.md

 Image: ./BUILD/K64F/IAR/mbed-os-example-alarm.bin
 ```

-### Program your board
+#### Program your board

-1. Connect your mbed device to the computer over USB.
+1. Connect your Mbed device to the computer over USB.
-1. Copy the binary file to the mbed device.
+1. Copy the binary file to the Mbed device.
 1. Press the reset button to start the program.

-Press Button1 for the number of desired hours to delay.
-Press Button2 to cycle to minutes and repeat the previous step for number of desired minutes.
-Press Button2 again to start the alarm.
-Press Button2 again once the alarm triggers to silence it.
-Both an LED and a digital out pin will go high on the alarm trigger, and go back low on an alarm reset.
+1. Press **Button1** for the number of desired hours to delay.
+Press **Button2** to cycle to minutes, and repeat the previous step for the number of desired minutes.
+1. Press **Button2** again to start the alarm.
+1. Press **Button2** again once the alarm triggers to silence it.
+Both an LED and a digital out pin will go high on the alarm trigger and go back low on an alarm reset.

-## Troubleshooting
+### Troubleshooting

 If you have problems, you can review the [documentation](https://os.mbed.com/docs/latest/tutorials/debugging.html) for suggestions on what could be wrong and how to fix it.